Top 6 Reasons People Go Back to School

 4. Setting an Example

-Many who raise teenagers learn that it’s hard to encourage education in the next generation when you haven’t exactly been a shining example yourself.
+Many who raise children learn that it’s hard to encourage education in the next generation when you haven’t exactly been a shining example yourself.
 Finishing what you started in high school or college is a great way to prove to your loved ones how important education is.
 Your success will help motivate them to follow in your footsteps.
 The same goes for first-generation college graduates who want to inspire family members to likewise return to their studies.

 5. Sense of Accomplishment

 A degree, diploma, or certification can sometimes be worth it for no other reason than saying you did it.
 It’s satisfying to call yourself a graduate; it means you’ve accomplished something that not everyone else has.
 It’s a way to prove your worth to yourself and remind yourself of your value.
-You’re likely to receive a lot of support and congratulations for it as well, as those close to you share in the victory.
+You’re likely to receive a lot of support when you graduate and congratulations for it as well, as those close to you share in the victory.

 “Imposter syndrome” is a real problem.
 Many people today feel terrified that they’re faking their way through their jobs.
 They lack the confidence to move ahead in life with courage, and they doubt their every decision.
 Confidence is primarily a matter of preparation.
 Completing an education program can go a long way toward preparing you to be more confident.
 You’re not the first to think you might need to brush up on a topic or hone your skills.
 You can certainly benefit from a decision to return to school, just as others have.
 As you might have noticed, this list isn’t just about what others have done; it’s also about what you can do for yourself.
 Going back to school could be easier now than it’s ever been.
 You can study from the comfort of your own bedroom while still wearing pajamas.
 You can progress toward graduation on your timeframe, even with a demanding work schedule.
 There’s never been a better time to go back to school and get what you want out of life.